 - After observing the cessation of urinary retention, continue with the treatment every three hours for at least five doses.

-- To prevent, it must be administered subcutaneously or intramuscularly
+- To prevent it, it must be administered subcutaneously or intramuscularly.

-- In adults a dose of 0.25 mg every four to six hours for 2 or 3 days.
+- A dose of 0.25 mg every four to six hours for 2 or 3 days in adults.

 The most common side effects or unwanted side effects of Neostigmine are:

 - Increase in peristalsis.